 Where should I park?

-If you go to the track from any direction but Exit 14, you'll see signs and people trying to wave you into their homemade parking lot.
-Lawn become lots, and the closer to the track, the more expensive.
+NYRA offers preferred parking and trackside parking (details below), and those who go to the track from any direction but Exit 14 will see signs and people trying to wave you into their homemade parking lots.
+Lawns become lots, and as a general rule, the closer to the track, the more expensive the parking.

 When should I get to the track?